ViciousBadger/larion-world-generation/README.md

 ## More vegetation, but sometimes less

-The vegetational noise has not been changed too much, but it's a bit more random (two layers of noise instead of one) and has been tweaked slightly to provoke my "favorite" biomes of each temperature band to appear.
+The vegetation/humidity noise is a bit more random (more layers of less uniform noise) and has been tweaked slightly to provoke my "favorite" biomes of each temperature band to appear.
 Icy zones are more dry (less snow-free taigas!), cold zones more humid (old growth pine forests!), subtropical zones dry (deserts!), tropical zones humid (jungles!).

 ![A comparison of vegetation noise](images/vs-vanilla-vegetation.jpg)